SarvarKh/react-calculator/README.md

 # Raect Calculator

-> This is simple calculator app built with React.js
+> A calculator app built with React.js using React Hooks and Routers.
+App contains 3 pages with basic styling.
+Calculator operations as well as React components were tested with Jest and React Tesing Library.

 <div align="center">
   <img src="screenshots/general.png?raw=true" width="100%" height="auto"/>